ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 **Our Contributions:**
 1.  **Gated Multimodal Architecture:** We propose a Gated Fusion network that dynamically learns a scalar gate $z$ to trust or discount text embeddings relative to structured temporal features, recovering performance lost by naive concatenation.
 2.  **Transformer vs. GRU Validation:** We demonstrate that a **Transformer Encoder** for structured temporal sequences outperforms standard GRU baselines (Validation AUROC **0.658** vs 0.651), establishing self-attention as a superior mechanism for modeling clinical trajectories.
-3.  **Rigorous Benchmarking:** We provide a comprehensive comparison of 8+ architectures (Tree-based, MLP, Late Fusion, Attention, GNN) on a clinically specific, high-severity cohort, defining the "state of the practical" for this domain.
+3.  **Rigorous Benchmarking:** We provide a comprehensive comparison of 8+ architectures (Tree-based, MLP, Late Fusion, Attention) on a clinically specific, high-severity cohort, defining the "state of the practical" for this domain.

 ## 3. Background / Related Work